-Leah Remini Quits Scientology
+Leah Remini confirms she fled Scientology

 Actress Leah Remini has shocked fans by confirming she has left the controversial religion of Scientology after being a die-hard supporter for 30 years.